An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Results

-The partial resampling is proposed to mitigate the bias of balancing methods.
+\textbf{RQ3.
+Can partial resampling be a solution to the model behavior change?}\\ The partial resampling is proposed to mitigate the bias of balancing methods.
 Here, we use partial resampling to check whether it can be a solution to mitigate the effect of balancing methods on the model behavior.

-The distribution of the Rashomon metrics \textit{ambiguity}, \textit{discrepancy}, and \textit{variable importance order discrepancy} is given for balanced and partially balanced datasets in Fig~\ref{fig:partial_resampling}.
+The distribution of the Rashomon metrics \textit{obscurity}, \textit{discrepancy}, and \textit{variable importance order discrepancy} is given for balanced and partially balanced datasets in Fig~\ref{fig:partial_resampling}.
 No pattern between the metrics over resampling ratios is seen.
 We conduct the Friedman test to test the effect of resampling ratios on the Rashomon metrics.
-The comparison of the Rashomon metrics over the balancing methods under the block effect of resampling ratios was performed individually using Friedman’s test showing statistically significant differences, and the results are as follows: $\chi^2_{(5)} = 6.8286$, $p = 0.2337$, $\chi^2_{(5)} = 9$, $p = 0.1091$, and $\chi^2_{(5)} = 3.7429$, $p = 0.5870$, respectively.
-There is no statistically significant difference between the Rashomon metrics over resampling ratios because the p-values are not lower than $0.05$.
+The comparison of the Rashomon metrics over the balancing methods under the block effect of resampling ratios was performed individually using Friedman’s test, which showed statistically significant differences.
+The results are as follows: $\chi^2_{(5)} = 6.8286$, $p = 0.2337$, $\chi^2_{(5)} = 9$, $p = 0.1091$, and $\chi^2_{(5)} = 3.7429$, $p = 0.5870$, respectively.
+There is no statistically significant difference between the Rashomon metrics and resampling ratios.
 Thus, partial resampling is not a solution for the multiplicity problem of balancing methods.\\

-\textbf{RQ4.
-Can performance gain plot be a method to monitor the trade-off between performance gain and multiplicity?}\\